vlonje20/dev-init-app/READMe.md

 Passwd:

 Get into Jenkins container:
- - docker exec -it jenkins /bin/bash
+ - docker exec -it jenkins /bin/bash  OR
+ - docker exec -it jenkins bash
  - cat filepath